moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

   * note: this kind of thing is why DEVs need testing, to catch unexpected errors like this.
 I only noticed it because I used an invalid email.
 Effort 1: i'll catch the error of invalid email, but for a valid email once you sign up, it directing straight to the app. you can double check!
 DM: ok that's a temporary workaround, but never make the user do extra work.
 * I'm going to change this to a 1 because it is very simple to validate an form input for a proper email formatting.

+## user profile edit page: "Photo URL" - it is a file, no? not a URL?
+Edit field title to be more accurate.
+Impact 2 "don't make the user think"
+Effort 1: this is just a text change.
+"Photo URL" is not clear because user is not uploading a URL, but an image file.

+## btw, I used a fake email in the signup dmdmdm@dmdmdm.com and there wasn't an email sent to verify - that would be a good part of auth.
+Impact 3 - use industry-standard auth workflow. every authenticated app validates user via email confirmation step Effort 3 - i would have to go through the firebase documentation for modifying the authentication process.

 ## profile popup - if click on my username in the left column, that should also show the profile, but if I click on another user's name, I shouldn't be able to update, just view.
 Impact 2 - convenient for user. is a way to see profile of other users